muratk3n/thirdwave/en/README.md

 Yes.
 By a party who called itself **Na**tionalso**zi**alistisch.
 National socialists of Germany.

-"Right adapts left politics too, you said, but does not refer them as such.
+"Right adapts left politics too, you said, but does not refer to it excessively.
 Did this happen in history before?"

 ---